 MOS, or, Mean Opinion Score, is a measure of voice quality and is a quality measure that has been used in telephony for decades as a way to assess human users’ opinion of call quality.
 The test is used widely in VoIP networks to ensure quality voice transmission, test for quality issues, and provides a metric by which to measure voice degradation and performance.
 With the increased popularity of VoIP phone services, MOS scoring is essential to ensuring client satisfaction for continued network growth.
 Here is a Wikipedia link for the definition of MOS.

-How is MOS, Mean Opinion Score determined?
+How is MOS, Mean Opinion Score, determined?

-How is the MOS, Mean Opinion Score measured?
+How is MOS, Mean Opinion Score, measured?

-Because call quality is highly subjective, there are several ways in which the score can be assessed, including algorithms that are used to predict MOS scores and are a common option for VoIP networks.
+Because call quality is highly subjective, there are several ways in which the score can be assessed, including algorithms that are used to predict MOS scores which are a common option for VoIP networks.
 Regardless, human involvement is by far the most effective, but not always the most practical way to score MOS within a network of decent size.
-The final MOS is an average across the participants, resulting in a score between 0-5, with 5 being an excellent quality call, and 0 being indecipherable.
+The final MOS score is an average across the participants, resulting in a score between 0-5, with 5 being an excellent quality call, and 0 being indecipherable.

-The score reports on three different factors:
+The score reports on three different metrics:

 What affects your VoIP MOS test score?

 It’s important to understand that the MOS score is measured on a relative scale, built on a variety of factors that can affect voice quality.
 Because of this, there are many factors that can affect the MOS score on VoIP system that would not be a factor on a regular phone line.
 These include:

 - Codec Version